fleetdm/fleet/handbook/product-design/README.md

 The Product Design department is responsible for reviewing and collecting feedback from users, would-be users, and future users, prioritizing changes, designing the changes, and delivering these changes to the engineering team.
 Product Design prioritizes and shapes all changes involving functionality or usage, including the UI, REST API, command line, and webhooks.

-### Release relavent Figma files

-- Once your designs are reviewed and approved, change the status on the cover page of the relevant Figma file and move the issue to the "Settled" column.
-- After each release (every 3 weeks) make sure you change the status on the cover page of the relevant Figma files that you worked on during the sprint to "Released".

->**Questions and missing information:** Take a screenshot of the area in Figma and add a comment in the story's GitHub issue.
-Figma does have a commenting system, but it is not easy to search for outstanding concerns and is therefore not preferred.
->
->For external contributors: please consider opening an issue with reference screenshots if you have a Figma related question you need to resolve.

 ### Create a new Figma file

 At Fleet, like [GitLab](https://about.gitlab.com/handbook/product-development-flow/#but-wait-isnt-this-waterfall) and [other organizations](https://speakerdeck.com/mikermcneil/i-love-apis), every change to the product's UI gets [wireframed first](https://fleetdm.com/handbook/company/why-this-way#why-do-we-use-a-wireframe-first-approach).